gitlabhq/gitlabhq/doc/administration/uploads.md

 1. Migrate any existing local uploads to the object storage:

 >**Notes:**
-These task comply with the `BATCH` environment variable to process uploads in batch (200 by default).
+These task complies with the `BATCH` environment variable to process uploads in batch (200 by default).
 All of the processing will be done in a background worker and requires **no downtime**.

       ```bash
       # gitlab-rake gitlab:uploads:migrate[uploader_class, model_class, mount_point]